 Don't deduct plastic surgery, but …

-If you simply are following your inner Courtney Love, the IRS definitely won't let you deduct the costs of your nips and tucks.
+If you simply are following your inner Kardashian, the IRS definitely won't let you deduct the costs of your nips and tucks.

 The IRS specifically says you generally cannot include in deductible medical expenses the amount you pay for procedures such as face-lifts, hair transplants, hair removal (electrolysis) and liposuction.

 But if a surgery is medically prescribed -- for instance, a nose job to treat respiratory issues -- and you just happen to like the look of your new sniffer, then that's OK.
 The doctor's decision makes it a medical deduction.